-We’ve gathered five great DIY wood decor projects that you can try from the comfort of your own home.
+We’ve gathered five great DIY woodworking projects that you can try from the comfort of your own home.
 Keep reading to see what tools and experience you need to tackle any of these cute, simple crafts.

 1.Simple Candle Holder

-Our first project is a rudimentary, yet impressive, tea light (or candle) holder.
+Our first woodworking projects is a rudimentary, yet impressive, tea light (or candle) holder.
 In just a couple of hours, you can transform a few ordinary pieces of wood into a centerpiece that adds ambiance to any room.

 For this project, you’ll need: